Wishusucess/Magento-2-Login-Customer-By-Phone-Number/README.md

 # About Wishusucess Customer Mobile No Login
 Wishusucess customer login by Mobile Number or phone number extension allow your Magento 2 store customers to login by their reigsterd mobile number or phone number.
 This module will also allow you to login via both ( email and number ) at the same field, this extension is capable to handle the field value and access the store with the provided data - Mobile login extention for Magento 2.

-“*”Login with mobile phone number or email.
+*Login with mobile phone number or email.

-“*”Customer can create account using mobile phone number.
+*Customer can create account using mobile phone number.

-“*”Change phone number under customer dashboard.
+*Change phone number under customer dashboard.

 # How to Install Wishusucess Customer Login Via Phone Number Module